-95. The [Administrator] (1) may make regulations (10) not in- Regulations. consistent with this Ordinance prescribing all matters which are Cwlth.
-Ib. s.
-97. necessary or convenient to be prescribed for carrying out or giving Cwlth.
-28 of 1910, s.
-2. effect to this Ordinance and in particular may make regulations
+95. The Lieutenant-Governor in Council(4) may make regulations(10) not inconsistent with this Ordinance prescribing all mat- Cwlth.
+28 of ters which are necessary or convenient to be prescribed for carrying out or giving effect to this Ordinance and in particular may make regulations for all or any of the following purposes:----

-No. 9 of 1933,

-s.
-3.